SandyRodger/LS170-171/lesson_4.md

 |-f path/to/file|	file exists and is a regular file (not a directory)|
 |-d path/to/file|	file exists and is a directory|

-- Example1: String longer than 0?
+- Example 1: String longer than 0?

 ```
 string='Hello'